fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 EVENT_URL=https://******************************************-3000.preview.app.github.dev/webhooks/asr
 ```

-Update App settings using Dashboard.
+Now we need to update our Vonage App settings to listen for our CodeSpace webhooks.
+We can do this using the [Dashboard](https://dashboard.nexmo.com/).
 Go to Application in the left menu.
-Choose a related app and  click the 'Edit' button
+Choose our current app and click the 'Edit' button.

 ![Edit App](/content/blog/integrate-phone-calls-and-sms-with-openai/edit-app-urls.png)